lifting-bits/mcsema/README.md

 This will install McSema _globally_.
 Once installed, you may use `mcsema-disass` for disassembling binaries, and `mcsema-lift-4.0` for lifting the disassembled binaries.
 If you specified `--llvm-version 3.6` to the `build.sh` script, then you would use `mcsema-lift-3.6`.

+#### Step 5: Verifying Your McSema Installation

+In order to verify that McSema works correctly as built, head on over to [the documentation on integration tests](docs/AddingNewTests.md).
+Check that you can run the tests and that they pass.

 ## Additional Documentation

 * [McSema command line reference](docs/CommandLineReference.md)